50+ Different Types of Graphs and Charts to Make Your Data Speak

 • Measuring performance against set benchmarks

-• Displaying progress towards a goal
+• Displaying progress toward a goal

 • Comparing metrics across different categories